 Planning the Pack Annual Program is an opportunity to pull together many resources - published, internet-based and human - to plan an exciting year of activities for all of the families of your Pack.
 The program as a whole must be build on the collective goals of the Pack Leadership team.
 Pack Leaders should define their goals for the year built on annually recurring events like the Pinewood Derby, the Pack Blue and Gold Banquet, Raingutter Regatta, Space Derby, Pack Family Picnic, Day Camp and Resident Camp.
 A great resource at understanding and setting annual program goals for a Pack is the BSA Journey to Excellence Program.

 The goals that your Leadership team establishes become the Key Areas upon which you will build your program.
 They may be areas defined as advancement, outdoor activities, faith, service, just to name a few.
 List all of the possible and suggested activities that you have for the year, and measure them against the key areas that support your Pack goals.
-If the activity directly supports a key area - participation in the Scouting For Food Council service project as an example - then that activity becomes a program priority.
+If the activity directly supports a key area - participation in your local Council Scouting For Food service project as an example - then that activity becomes a program priority.